leannemc5/HPQC/week4/Report.md

 MPI_Request request;
 MPI_Status status;

-// "Post" the send and move on immediately MPI_Isend(&send_message, count, MPI_INT, dest, tag, MPI_COMM_WORLD, &request);
+// send the message and move on immediately MPI_Isend(&send_message, count, MPI_INT, dest, tag, MPI_COMM_WORLD, &request);

-// Perform other work (like printing) while the send happens in the background printf("Hello, I am %d of %d.
+//perfrom printing while send happens in background printf("Hello, I am %d of %d.
 Sent %d to Rank %d\n", my_rank, uni_size, send_message, dest);

-// Crucial: Wait for the send to finish before moving on or changing the data MPI_Wait(&request, &status);
+// wait for send to finish before moving on/changing the data MPI_Wait(&request, &status);
 ```
 To measure how long the communcation takes, the program was updated to include internal benchmarking.
 This allows for a direct measurement of how long each individual send and receive operation takes to complete.